 The family lived on Cumberland St. in Belfast.
 Later, they were at 87 Northumberland St. in Belfast.
 In the 1901 census return, David is shown as the head of the house.
 His second wife Ellen Henderson was living with him as were his son William and his wife Margaret (Allely) and the grand children: David, William Thomas, Robert, Ellen, and John.
 David's married daughter, Margaret (Mason) was also there.
 She was a widow at that point.
 All were noted as Presbyterians and English speakers.
 The women were all shown as illiterate.

 According to my mother, the story goes that William and David Kennedy ran a brick business together in Belfast.
 William was in charge of the production side of the business, while David looked after finances.
 At some point, William discovered that his brother was cheating him and so he pulled up stakes and left for Canada.
 It does seem odd that David and his wife would stay on such good terms and even visit in Canada, if there had been a rupture of this magnitude.
 It is Maisie Dunn's understanding that the immigration was prompted by a simple desire to seek a better life.
 They immigrated to Canada arriving on March 15, 1902 in Halifax, Nova Scotia, although they did not debark until the ship reached Saint John, New Brunswick on March 16th.
 They had sailed on the ship SS Ionian leaving from Londonderry.
 The ship also stopped in Liverpool before crossing the Atlantic Ocean.
 The trip supposedly took six weeks, during which supposedly one of the children became sick - a fact that was withheld from the authorities as it might have led to their being turned back or quarantined.
 If I am reading the ship manifest correctly, the voyage was only 2 weeks.
 The manifest shows their destination as Edmonton; In any event, they homesteaded for about one year near Carstairs, Alberta.
 They lived there in a tent and nearly froze to death that winter.
+I have found a homestaed grant to a William Kennedy in March 1902 near carstairs which is likley hime.
+I was later cancelled.
 They moved into Calgary in 1903 and remained there.
 Although I originally thought that their house on 12th Ave. in Calgary was built by William and the sons, I have discovered that it was owned by a Mr. Mark W. Cockbaine at least as early as 1903.
 The Kennedys did not show up as owners until 1907.
 The house located at 320, 12th Avenue South East, was lots 31 and 32, block 79, section 15.
 My mother's aunt Nellie lived there until she died.
 Her aunt Maudie sold it to .. in ..
 As of the summer of 2004, it was still standing.

 He was a painter, a bricklayer and tailor; Margaret had no schooling, was illiterate and worked in the fields from age eight on.